-What do, Wallpaper, Torn Papers and Wall Coverings have in common with faux finishing?
+What do, Wallpaper, Torn Papers, and Wall Coverings have in common with faux finishing?

-How and where to buy hand painted quality wall coverings of course,
+How and where to buy hand-painted quality wall coverings of course,

 It’s funny how the market can be so brutally competitive, and if you ask some decorative artists about wallpaper right away the claws come out, teeth are bared and they will tell you every disadvantage there is to wallpaper when comparing it to faux finishing.

-However, take the same decorative artist and ask them about torn papers and hand painted wall coverings and they will light up and tell you how well the product performs and all the advantages of installing it.
+However, take the same decorative artist and ask them about torn papers and hand-painted wall coverings, and they will light up and tell you how well the product performs and all the advantages of installing it.

 I am not going to go into a lengthy dialogue about wallpaper because generally speaking most individuals already know what it is.
-The costs of wallpaper can range anywhere from a few dollars a roll to a couple thousand dollars it just depends on your taste and your wallet.
+The costs of wallpaper can range anywhere from a few dollars a roll to a couple of thousand dollars it just depends on your taste and your wallet.

-Torn paper however is not as well known and in some cases can be a more cost effective way for the interior design of a room, ceilings, niche’s, accent walls or even columns.
+Torn paper however is not as well known and in some cases can be a more cost-effective way for the interior design of a room, ceilings, niche’s, accent walls, or even columns.
 Torn paper technique has been associated with faux finishing for years because decorative artists in most situations create there own unique designs by using paints, stains, synthetic plasters, and in my case anything that will stick to the paper and hold up to the distressing part ( I’m brutal when I make my own).
-The problem with making torn paper is that it’s time consuming and another one of those interior design finishes that go misunderstood as to why it can be so expensive.
+The problem with making torn paper is that it’s time-consuming and another one of those interior design finishes that go misunderstood as to why it can be so expensive.
 Most only see the installation part which can go pretty quickly with a

-basic installation with these
+a basic installation with these

-Generally each piece is hand torn by the installer and reveals a jagged edge of either light or dark paper which adds contrast to an overall look and can be very pleasing to the eye or it can be very contrasting and bold depending on the color, value and texture.
+Generally, each piece is hand torn by the installer and reveals a jagged edge of either light or dark paper which adds contrast to an overall look and can be very pleasing to the eye or it can be very contrasting and bold depending on the color, value, and texture.
 The beauty of both wallpaper and torn papers is that either of the two can work well in any interior design as a unique wall covering.

-The challenge with wallpaper is you have to spend the time trying to find one that’s just right for the interior design of a dining room, bath, kitchen, bedroom or what ever the case maybe.
-I have seen home owners and Do It Yourself’ers spend countless hours online or driving from store to store trying to find that one wallpaper that’s “just right”.
+The challenge with wallpaper is you have to spend the time trying to find one that’s just right for the interior design of a dining room, bath, kitchen, bedroom, or whatever the case may be.
+I have seen homeowners and Do It Yourself’ers spend countless hours online or driving from store to store trying to find that one wallpaper that’s “just right”.

-On the other hand with torn paper and faux finishing techniques a hand painted wall covering with an experienced decorative artist can custom design a torn paper specific to what the interior design or Interior Designer calls for.
+On the other hand with torn paper and faux finishing techniques, a hand-painted wall covering with an experienced decorative artist can custom design a torn paper specific to what the interior design or Interior Designer calls for.
 Either way wallpaper and torn paper take time to either create or locate which means there’s really not much savings when comparing apples to apples.

-Except one (wallpaper) you are locked into a design whereas a hand painted wall covering you have many options.
+Except one (wallpaper) you are locked into a design whereas a hand-painted wall covering you have many options.

-These handmade wall coverings are designed to be applied in many different ways and techniques unlike the traditional wallpaper which gives the artist many options to offer clients as to interior design.
+These handmade wall coverings are designed to be applied in many different ways and techniques, unlike the traditional wallpaper which gives the artist many options to offer clients as to interior design.

-This basic hand painted paper design below in the Michael Rogers collection leaves much room to add to, or it can be a stand alone finish and the beauty of it is,
+This basic hand-painted paper design below in the Michael Rogers collection leaves much room to add to, or it can be a stand-alone finish and the beauty of it is,

 it’s cost effective because they are already available to install.

-Michael Rogers creations could also be just a beginning to an enhanced version of your own design.
+Michael Rogers’s creations could also be just a beginning to an enhanced version of your own design.
 Interior Designers especially like this concept because they know if they need to tweak the color or add another element to the design veteran decorative artists have the ability to do this.
-Because of the communication, teaching, learning, socializing, and the sharing of techniques and ideas that the majority of decorative artists do on a regular basis there has been a network of professionals that has developed across the world.
+Because of the communication, teaching, learning, socializing, and the sharing of techniques and ideas that the majority of decorative artists do on a regular basis there has been a network of professionals that have developed across the world.
 Personally I have met some the best in the world and have learned many things from a number of them.

-Rogers painted wall coverings are a stand alone finish in itself but it’s good to know the options are there.
+Rogers painted wall coverings are a stand-alone finish in itself but it’s good to know the options are there.

 These are but only a few of the designs available for installation and I would be happy to assist in helping with a consultation, install, or the purchase of a specialty covering design.
-Each piece is hand painted and sealed for durability and made by Michael Rogers.
-Custom designs are available for the discerning clientele to the trade or on an individual bases with a personal consultation by appointment.
+Each piece is hand-painted and sealed for durability and made by Michael Rogers.
+Custom designs are available for the discerning clientele to the trade or on individual bases with a personal consultation by appointment.